Supervision

 Supervision from a master AEDP clinician, particularly one trained in AEDP-style supervision, is essential for learning to practice AEDP and developing expertise.
 It provides the guidance, feedback, and support necessary to integrate AEDP principles into your clinical work, refine your skills, and deepen your understanding of the model.
 Through supervision, you gain the confidence and expertise needed to help your patients heal and transform effectively.

-Benefits of early supervision:
+Benefits of beginning supervision early include:

-• Apply AEDP concepts while they’re fresh
+• Applying AEDP concepts while they are still fresh

-• Begin videotaping sessions for review
+• Becoming comfortable with videotaping sessions for review

 Group supervision is highly encouraged early on: